 – Chief of Police Department, Robert Ratchford

 “To each and every one of our communications officers, Thank You.

 You have been here 24/7/365.
-The last year has challenged you with the pandemic, the weather, staffing shortages, and all the other emergencies that you handled.
+The last two years has challenged you with the pandemic, the weather, staffing shortages, and all the other emergencies that you handled.
 Through it all, you continue to be the irreplaceable human voice on the line when people need help and your commitment to the safety of our UTC community is truly appreciated.”

 – Assistant Vice Chancellor of Emergency Services, Robie Robinson